 (d) Applications will be deemed ineligible if the application includes any funding restrictions identified under Section D.6.

 (e) Applications will be deemed ineligible if the application is not complete in accordance with the requirements stated in Section C.3.g.

 2. Cost Sharing or Matching

 Matching funds are not required.
-However, if you are adding any other contributions to the proposed Project, you must provide documentation indicating who will be providing the matching funds, the amount of funds, when those funds will be provided, and how the funds will be used in the project budget.
-Examples of acceptable documentation include: A signed letter from the source of funds stating the amount of funds, when the funds will be provided, and what the funds can be used for or a signed resolution from your governing board authorizing the use of a specified amount of funds for specific components of the project.
+However, if you are adding any other contributions to the proposed Project, you must provide documentation indicating who will be providing the matching funds, the amount of funds, when those funds will be provided, and how the funds will be used in the Project budget.
+Examples of acceptable documentation include: A signed letter from the source of funds stating the amount of funds, when the funds will be provided, and what the funds can be used for or a signed resolution from your governing board authorizing the use of a specified amount of funds for specific components of the Project.
 The matching funds you identify must be for eligible purposes and included in your work plan and budget.
 Additionally, expected program income may not be used as matching funds at the time you submit your application.
 However, if you have a contract to provide services in place at the time you submit your application, you can verify the amount of the contract as matching funds.
 If you choose, you may use a template to summarize the matching funds.
-The template is available either from your Rural Development State Office or the program Web site at: http://www.rd.usda.gov/programs-services/delta-health-care-services-grants.
+The template is available either from your State Office or the program website at: http://www.rd.usda.gov/programs-services/delta-health-care-services-grants.

 3. Other Eligibility Requirements

 (a) Use of Funds.
 Your application must propose to use Project Funds for eligible purposes.
 Eligible Project purposes include the development of:

 - the development and expansion of public health-related facilities in the Delta Region.

 (b) Project Eligibility.
 The proposed Project must take place within the Delta Region as defined in this Notice.
 However, the applicant need not propose to serve the entire Delta Region.